alanrob17/technical-blog/content/post/sharing-files-between-windows-and-hyper-v.md

 ### Mounting the Shared Folder on Guest

-In your guest OS open a terminal an add the following command.
+In your guest OS open a terminal and add the following command.

 ```bash
     sudo apt install cifs-utils